nus-cs2103/website-base/admin/exams.md

 * You will be asked to draw some UML diagrams, **to be hand-drawn on paper** (not on a tablet).
 You may use pencils if you wish.
 * Duration: 20 minutes
 * The questions will be in an encrypted PDF file that will be given to you in advance.
 The password will only be given at the start of this section.
-* At the _end_ of the exam (i.e., after all three parts are over), you will upload a scanned copy to LumiNUS.
-Do not do any scanning/uploading at this time.
+* At the _end_ of the exam (i.e., after all three parts are over), you need to submit the diagrams.
 * These diagrams will not be graded directly.
 Instead, you will use them when answering part 3 of the exam.<br>
   However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.
 </div>